ftao1/packer-builds/README.md

 ## Assumptions

 This project assumes no existing installed software (listed below) and everything will be created from scratch.
+A Jenkins pipeline should aready be set up.

 ## Requirements